rodolfodpk/go-crablet/docs/overview.md

 - **Dynamic Consistency**: Consistency is enforced by checking if any events matching a query appeared after a known position.
 This ensures that events affecting the same concept are processed in order
 - **Flexible Boundaries**: No need for predefined aggregates or rigid transactional boundaries - consistency boundaries emerge naturally from your queries, though you can still use aggregates where they provide value
 - **Concurrent Operations**: The implementation allows true concurrent operations by leveraging PostgreSQL's concurrency control mechanisms, rather than using application-level locks
+- **Streaming Event Processing**: Events are processed in a streaming fashion, making it memory-efficient for large event streams
+- **Complex Query Support**: Support for complex queries with multiple items combined with OR logic, fully compliant with the DCB specification

+## DCB Compliance

+go-crablet is fully compliant with the DCB specification:

+- ✅ **Streaming Events**: `ReadEvents()` returns an `EventIterator` for memory-efficient processing
+- ✅ **Query-based Filtering**: Support for complex queries with multiple `QueryItem`s and OR logic
+- ✅ **Position Tracking**: Each event includes its sequence position for consistency checks
+- ✅ **Append Conditions**: Conditional event appending with `AppendEventsIf()`
+- ✅ **State Projection**: Efficient state reconstruction through streaming projection

 ## Comparison with Traditional Event Sourcing